 If these are your major concerns, you need to reconsider your interests in this job.

-Not using your capabilities fully
+You’re not using your capabilities fully.

 Everyone has their strengths and talents.
 When your capabilities are not fully utilized at your job, you may find the assigned tasks not challenging at all.

 Worse still, you may start to question your value in your company and gradually lose motivation at work.

 You have little opportunity for growth and learning.

 Imagine you do the same tasks for two weeks, or two months, or two years, over and over.
 How would you feel?
 I’m sure you’ll be bored to death.

 If your company doesn’t provide enough opportunities to grow and learn, and you can’t see any improvement, you will start to get disappointed and probably feel bored at your job.

 You have too much idle time.